-Becoming One: Two Korean American Social Service Agencies Forge a New Path Together
+Becoming One: Two Korean-American Community Organizations Forge a New Path Together

 There are a dozen small nonprofit charitable organizations in northern Illinois that directly serve the Korean American community with various services.
 This leads to confusion for the program participants as to which agency to turn to for which services as well as inefficiency because of duplication of services.
 There is significant pride and a strong sense of historical legacy among the organizations, making it hard for them to merge.
 So when four Korean American nonprofit organizations initially came together to discuss merging in 2014, this was quite unusual.